Hannalysis/Coding-Chronicles/README.md

 After a quick warm-up practice session with Datacamp on high level Data Engineering topics, I decided to return to the colab project today.

-I managed to refactor the initial game logic by extacting round 1 logic to it's own file, adding modular css and also resolving additional Fast Refresh warnings by separating some context components and hooks into their own files.
+I managed to refactor the initial game logic by extracting round 1 logic to it's own file, adding modular css and also resolving additional Fast Refresh warnings by separating some context components and hooks into their own files.
 I also implemented a basic RoundFactory component, so additional rounds can be added dynamically and passed to the Game file when the round is changed.

 ------------